tim-schneider/nexus-ansible-collection/docs/content/docs/_index.md

 Here's an overview of attributes that are not fully supported on the Nexus API, either to set those attributes, or to update them.

-- Setting `content disposition` on `maven groups` (and therefore can not be set through this role)
-- Setting `layout policy` on `maven groups` (and therefore can not be set through this role)
-- Setting `version policy` on `maven groups` (and therefore can not be set through this role)
 - `httpclient.authentication.password` cant be fetched through API (and therefore can not be updated through this role) However you can set it for new repos
-- Create `cleanup policy` for `format 'all'` (and therefore can not be created through this role)
+- Create `cleanup policy` for `format 'all'` (and therefore can not be created through this role) https://sonatype.atlassian.net/issues/NEXUS-43742
 - `useTrustStoreForIndexAccess` for `docker proxy` (and therefore can not be set through this role)
 - `yumsigning` cant be fetched through the API (and therefore not updated through this role) However you can set it for new repos
-- `raw.contentdisposition` for `raw groups` cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
+- `raw.contentdisposition` for `raw groups` cant be fetched through api (and therefore not updated through this role) but it can be set for new repos https://sonatype.atlassian.net/issues/NEXUS-45431
 - `aptSigning` cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
 - `conanProxy.conanVersion` cant be fetched through API (and therefore not updated through this role) but it can be set for new repos
-- `preemptive beartoken` can not be set for `cargo proxy` and `npm proxy`
+- `preemptive beartoken` can not be set for `cargo proxy` and `npm proxy` https://ideas.sonatype.com/ideas/IDEAS-I-2449 and https://sonatype.atlassian.net/issues/NEXUS-30725

 ## Questions or Feedback?